puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-make-edge-default-browser.md

 ```

 >[!NOTE]
->To set Microsoft Edge Dev as the default set ApplicationName to "Microsoft Edge Dev" and ProgId to "MSEdgeDHTML"
+>To set Microsoft Edge Dev as the default, set **ApplicationName** to "Microsoft Edge Dev" and ProgId to "MSEdgeDHTML"

 ## Set Microsoft Edge as the default browser on domain-joined devices